Hipparchus-Math/hipparchus/src/site/markdown/overview.md

 methods return `Double.NaN` values.
 Conditions under which `Double.NaN` or other special values are returned are fully specified in the javadoc method comments.

-As of version 2.2, the policy for dealing with null references is as
+The policy for dealing with null references is as
 follows: When an argument is unexpectedly null, a [NullArgumentException](apidocs/org/hipparchus/exception/NullArgumentException.html) is raised to signal the illegal argument.
 Note that this